Gogeloo/doorlook/README.md

 # Doorlook

-Doorlook is a monorepo project designed to analyze companies and how they treat their employees.
+Doorlook is a project designed to analyze companies and how they treat their employees.
 It consists of a backend built with FastAPI and a frontend built with React.
 The project utilizes web scraping and various AI tools to gather and analyze opinions about companies.

 ## Table of Contents